OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/index.md

 ## Cookie Authentication in ASP.NET Core 2 {#DeployingASP.NETCoreWebApplications-AuthCookie}

 Similar to antiforgery cookies, cookie authentication in ASP.NET Core 2 uses Microsoft's data protection API (DPAPI) which can use the application path to isolates applications from one another.
 This can cause older cookies to simply not work.
-To change this behaviour, you need to set the application name so
+To change this behaviour, you need to set the application name in your `startup.cs` like this:

 ```
 public void ConfigureServices(IServiceCollection services)